Home / Van conversion guide / Campervan electrical system guide

 A battery to battery charger (sometimes known as a DC-DC or B2B charger) is more intelligent than a VSR.
 They take the variable voltage from the starter battery and output a stable voltage.
 They are able to match the required charging profile of different battery types to fully charge your leisure batteries, which a VSR can’t do.

-Wires, fuses, busbars & switches
+Wires, fuses, busbars & electrical accessories

 Correctly sizing wires, fuses, busbars and all of the other components required to connect your system together is important business.
 It’s certainly just as important as correctly sizing the components themselves – getting it wrong is a major safety risk and could see melting wires and electrical fires!